SpiderLight Camera Holster Review

 Wrapping Up: SpiderLight Holster Review Conclusion

 Overall, I really love Spider Holster’s approach to camera carrying alternatives and the SpiderLight Camera Holster is a wonderful option for those with the mirrorless camera systems that are continuously improving in popularity.
 It takes everything that the company learned from its very popular among pros and highly regarded SpiderPro Camera Holster and scales it down to size.
 It’s exceptionally well built, thoughtful, and functional and is a versatile camera carrying system for those seeking an alternative to cumbersome traditional neck straps.
-The SpiderLight is currently available on Kickstarter (https://www.kickstarter.com/projects/spiderholster/spiderlight-holster) and will be available at retailers following the campaign’s conclusion.
+The SpiderLight is available on amazon.com.